joaovdonaton/babel-pages-bookstore/README.md

 - It also uses OpenAI's GPT API to generate description and properly tag books by genre and descriptors

 ## **Important**
+- Changing column names has a *HIGH* chance of breaking the queries in the DAOs
+  - Doing so would probably require refactors and attention